-- The lounge is to remain a quiet reading environment from 0600 to 1700. - After 1700, the lounge serves as a social location (alcoholic and other beverages are served during posted hours). - Students may not be present in the lounge (except for scheduled "Sea socials"). - Dependent children of Staculty members or Lifelong Learners are never permitted in the Chappy. - Because the lounge serves the needs of many, no meetings should be scheduled in the Chappy. - Alcoholic beverages must remain in the lounge; no personal alcohol should be brought into the Chappy Lounge. - Lifelong Learners do not have ascribed drink limits (during student beverage service nor in the Chappy Lounge), but they must drink responsibly.
+- The lounge is to remain a quiet reading environment from 0600 to 1700. - After 1700, the lounge serves as a social location (alcoholic and other beverages are served during posted hours). - Students may not be present in the lounge (except for scheduled "Sea socials"). - Dependent children of Staculty members or Lifelong Learners are never permitted in the Chappy. - Because the lounge serves the needs of many, no meetings should be scheduled in the Chappy. - Alcoholic beverages must remain in the lounge or on the designated outdoor patio; no personal alcohol should be brought into the Chappy Lounge. - Lifelong Learners do not have ascribed drink limits (during student beverage service nor in the Chappy Lounge), but they must drink responsibly.